Adoption tax credit: What the GOP tax bill means to parents and kids

 This means, if this bill were to pass this year as is, families that finalize adoptions starting in 2018 wouldn't have access to the credit.

-The credit is one-amount of the credit, as it stands right now, starts to phase out when families have an adjusted gross income above $203,540 and is off limits once that income exceeds $243,540.
+The amount of the credit, as it stands right now, starts to phase out when families have an adjusted gross income above $203,540 and is off limits once that income exceeds $243,540.
 Adoption advocates say the credit exists for families who may not be able to afford adoption otherwise.

 The main architect behind the new tax bill, Rep. Kevin Brady, is the father of two adopted children himself.
 But the chairman of the Ways and Means Committee never used the adoption tax credit, a committee spokeswoman confirmed.